 Usually, tau helps the tracks to stay straight.
 In the case of Alzheimer’s patients, however, the tau protein collapses into so-called tangles, which are toxic strands that damage the brain.
 The tracks can no longer stay straight, and this leads to not only dementia, but numerous other neurodegenerative diseases – including progressive supranuclear palsy and corticobasal ganglionic degeneration.

-Now, researchers from the Washington University School of Medicine in Missouri have studied the behaviour of the tau protein in both mice and monkeys, as well as the possible ways of reducing it.
+Now, researchers from the Washington University School of Medicine in Missouri have

 The team was led by Dr. Timothy Miller, a David Clayson Professor of Neurology at the university, and the findings were published in the journal Science Translational Medicine.